Office

 Keep in mind that the times posted on the IRCC website do not include mailing of the permit, for those applying from inside Canada.
 You should add an extra week to receive your permit, once it is approved.

-In order to apply for a PGWP, you will need to request online or to obtain at the Registrar's Office the following two documents: a certificate of end of studies (attestation de fin d'études) and a final transcript.
+In order to apply for a PGWP, you will need to request online or request in person at the Registrar's Office the following two documents: a certificate of end of studies (attestation de fin d'études) and a final transcript.
 Both documents will be available once your online student file shows that Polytechnique recommanded your diploma (diplôme recommandé).
+Count at least 10 working days for the processing of the documents after ordering them online.

 Once the application has been accepted, the CVO will issue a letter of introduction for the PGWP and a temporary resident visa or, if needed, an electronic travel authorization (eTA).
 Your PGWP will be issued by a Canadian border service agent upon your arrival in Canada.
 Note that this agent will take the final decision in regards to your eligibility to remain as a worker in Canada.
 We thus invite you to have with you a copy of the forms and of your supporting documents used in your application, including proofs of your financial capacity, especially if you have yet to find employment.